hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 ### Activities

+Activities to help you understand goals include:

+- SWOT Analysis tbd need to add this link to file in its own directory
+- Gap Analysis tbd need to add this link to file in its own directory
+- Contextual Inquiry tbd need to add this link to file in its own directory
+- Building a Business Case tbd need to add this link to file in its own directory
+- Estimating Return on Investment (ROI) tbd need to add this link to file in its own directory

 ### Quality Attributes
 - Quality in Use Attributes: Freedom from Risk
 - Product Quality Attributes: User goals, Appropriateness